Evacuation of Polish civilians from the USSR in World War II: Iran and the Middle East

 In 1942, about 120,000 refugees from Poland began their exodus to Iran from remote parts of the Soviet Union.
 Despite political instability and famine in Iran at that time, Polish refugees were welcomed by the smiles and generosity of the Iranian people.
 In late 1942 and early 1943, Polish camps in Iran were located at Tehran, Isfahan, Mashhad, and Ahvaz.
 First schools were opened in Tehran, where after one year there were ten Polish educational institutions.
 At Isfahan Polish orphanage, a children's camp was opened, where 2,300 children and 300 adults stayed and eight elementary schools were created.
 In Ahvaz, "Camp Polonia" was one of the main exit centers for Poles leaving Iran, and the last Ahvaz camp closed in 1945.

 The first Polish refugees came to Palestine in summer 1942.
 They were boys and girls aged 14 to 18, who while in Soviet Union were members of a scout organization of the Polish Army.
 Transports of scouts, which went to Palestine, were directed to Camp Bashit.
 There, all were divided into several groups and began their education.
-In August 1942, two schools were created, for younger (aged 8-15) and older scouts.
+In August 1942, two schools were created, for younger (aged 8–15) and older scouts.
 Classes began on September 1, 1942.
 Altogether, between 1942 and 1947, Polish schools in Palestine had 1,632 students.
 Furthermore, there were schools in Egypt, at Tall al Kabir and Heliopolis.
 Altogether, in 1943-44 there were 26 schools for Polish refugees in the Near East.

 New Zealand

 In 1944, the prime minister of New Zealand, Peter Fraser, agreed to take a limited number of Polish orphans and half-orphans, whose parents had died either in Soviet Union or Tehran, or whose fathers had fought at the front.
 While still in Isfahan, 105 teachers, doctors, and administrative workers were selected, plus one priest, Father Michał Wilniewczyc, and two Roman Catholic nuns.
 On November 1, 1944, USS General George M. Randall (AP-115) arrived at Wellington, with 733 children on board.

-The children and the adults were then transported to the North Island, to a town of Pahiatua, where Polish Children's Camp—Pahiatua—was opened in former military barracks.
+The children and the adults were then transported to the North Island town of Pahiatua, where Polish Children's Camp—Pahiatua—was opened in former military barracks.
 It had a clubroom, a hospital, and a gym.
 The main street of the camp was named after General Tadeusz Bór-Komorowski.
 There was a kindergarten, a men's school, a women's school, and a middle school.
 Later on, scouting teams were organized.
 Polish Children's Camp was financed by the government of New Zealand, with help from Polish Government in Exile, based in London.